mellevanderlinde/oidc-aws-github/README.md

 # Invoke AWS from GitHub Actions using OpenID Connect

-This repository allows a specific GitHub repository to invoke actions on an AWS account using OpenID Connect (OIDC).
+This repository demonstrates how to allow a specific GitHub repository to invoke actions on AWS from GitHub Actions using OpenID Connect (OIDC).

 ## Deploy to AWS